-- Operation reliability: Metrics data from service mesh allows you to see how your services are performing for ex. how long did it take it to respond to service requests, how much resource it is using etc., This data is useful to detect the issues & correct them.
+- Operation reliability: Metrics data from service mesh allows you to see how your services are performing, for example, how long did it take it to respond to service requests, how much resource it is using, etc., This data is useful to detect the issues & correct them.

 - Traffic governance: With service mesh, you can configure the mesh network to perform fine-grained traffic management policies without going back and changing the application.
 This includes all ingress and egress traffic to and from the mesh.

-- Secure service-to-service communications: You can enforce mutual TLS for service-to-service communications for all your service in mesh.
-Also you can enforce service-level authentication using either TLS or JSON Web Tokens.
+- Secure service-to-service communications: You can enforce mutual TLS for service-to-service communications for all your service in the mesh.
+Also, you can enforce service-level authentication using either TLS or JSON Web Tokens.

-In the next section, we can look at how to implement Linkerd service mesh for the sample application we have used before i.e., ngnix deployment
+In the next section, we can look at how to implement Linkerd service mesh for the sample application we have used before i.e., Nginx deployment

 Linkered Service Mesh

 Linkerd is a service sidecar and service mesh for Kubernetes and other frameworks.
 Linkerd sidecar is attached to the parent application and provides supporting features for the application.
 It also shares the same life cycle as the parent application, is created, and retired alongside the parent.